 Be sure to sit with your financial advisor to plan how your major change in income generation affects the rest of your financial goals.
 Early planning early means freedom and flexibility.
 Depending on the size of the transaction, it can literally increase your net worth by millions.

 Wells Fargo financial advisor, Daniel Gilham advises clients, have some fun!
 Reward yourself with that cruise or European vacation but do so within your means and carefully budget what your financial future looks like.
 Stay busy and give yourself a “back to work” date even if you are retired.
 Entrepreneurs don’t do well without making goals.
 Back to work doesn’t have to be income producing, but it does have to be working toward something other than lowering your golf handicap.

 “I’ve seen many times where sellers are itching to get back in the game,” says Evans.
 “I love to see it but my advice is to make a list of the professional non-negotiables.
 For example, hated working weekends in your former life?
 Don’t put yourself in that position again!
 Also, push the boundaries of what you thought possible, with more experience, and cash you can be in business on another level.

 I Regret…Selling Before My Business Makes REAL Money

-Don’t torture yourself with these thoughts.
+Don’t torture yourself with these thoughts, these are stressful business sale regrets.
 You likely had good reasons for selling your business in the first place.
 Remind yourself of these reasons.

 Also, nobody would buy your business if they thought that in the future the business would have less potential.
 You needed to leave some “meat on the bone” for the next owner.

-Hey, at least you’re not Ronald Wayne.
+Hey, at least you’re not Ronald Wayne, he has a lot of business sale regrets.
 He was the third founder of Apple.
 He regrettably sold his 10% interest in Apple for $800 soon after it was started.
 Oops!
 Today, that stock would be worth more than 80 billion.